-There are several types of chromosome 15q duplications.
-Each involves different symptoms and risk for recurrence.
+There are several genetic variants of chromosome 15q duplications.

 Clinicians should suspect this syndrome in any infant/child with early central hypotonia, minor dysmorphic features, significant developmental delay, autistic behaviors, infantile spasms or who subsequently develops hard to control seizures/epilepsy.

 Chromosome 15q duplications most commonly occur in one of two forms, either as an extra isodicentric 15 chromosome or as an interstitial duplication of chromosome 15q.

 Isodicentric chromosome 15, abbreviated idic(15), is diagnosed in individuals who have 47 chromosomes (or sometimes more) instead of the typical 46 chromosomes.
 The extra chromosome is made up of a portion of chromosome 15 that has been duplicated and “inverted,” so that there are two copies of part of chromosome 15q attached to one another that appear to be mirror images.
 Because of this arrangement, idic(15) used to be referred to as “inverted duplication chromosome 15.”
 Most commonly, the region called 15q11-q13 is the portion of chromosome 15 duplicated.
 Sometimes the duplicated region is larger.

 The size of the idic(15) varies depending on the size of the region of chromosome 15 that is duplicated.